 Auth

-The Auth Plugin is a centralized service that provides authentication and authorization capabilities for Lerian Studio's applications.
-Built on top of an Identity Provider (IdP), this plugin offers:
+Auth is a centralized service that provides authentication and authorization capabilities for Lerian Studio's applications.
+Built on top of an Identity Provider (IdP), this service offers:

 - OAuth2/OIDC-compliant authentication flows